sciter-sdk/Sciter-Dport/README.md

 1. Configuring linker: sciter32-import-lib.lib import lib
 ---------------------------------------------------------

 You need to add the file 'sciter32-import-lib.lib' to the linker input in order to it find the functions definitions of the Sciter DLL.
-This is the import lib that you pass to the linker parameters for making your executable statically link to the sciter32.dll exports.
+This is the import lib that you pass to the linker for making your executable statically link to the sciter32.dll exports.

-This file was generated using 'coffimplib' app found at ftp://ftp.digitalmars.com/coffimplib.zip and documented at http://www.digitalmars.com/ctg/coffimplib.html.
+This file was generated using 'coffimplib' app (ftp://ftp.digitalmars.com/coffimplib.zip and  http://www.digitalmars.com/ctg/coffimplib.html).

 2. Compiling your code